verrazzano/docs/content/en/docs/releasenotes/_index.md

 Fixes:

-- Resolved an issue in the console UI with displaying multi-cluster applications when a managed cluster is partially registered.
+- Resolved an issue in the console UI with displaying multicluster applications when a managed cluster is partially registered.
-- Resolved an issue in the console UI with the display of the bobs-books sample WebLogic application.
+- Resolved an issue in the console UI with the display of the Bob's Books sample WebLogic application.
 - Resolved an issue with exporting WebLogic application metrics in a private registry installation of Verrazzano.

 ### v1.2.2